Easy Room AI

 The classic mistake is buying a rack first and discovering there is no room to use it.
 Work from zones, not equipment:

-• Strength zone — a rack or cage, barbell, dumbbells, and a bench against a structural wall.
-Needs the most overhead clearance.
+Zone 1: Strength.
+A rack or cage, barbell, dumbbells, and a bench against a structural wall.
+This zone needs the most overhead clearance — measure ceiling height before shopping for a rack.

-• Cardio / functional zone — open floor for a bike, rower, or bodyweight work.
-Needs clear space, not much else.
+Zone 2: Cardio / functional.
+Open floor for a bike, rower, or bodyweight work.
+Needs clear space, not much else — keep the center of the room free.

-• Mobility / recovery zone — a mat, a mirror, and calm — for stretching, yoga, and the downshift.
+Zone 3: Mobility / recovery.
+A mat, a mirror, and calm — for stretching, yoga, and the downshift.
+Position this away from the heavy equipment, ideally by a window if you have one.

 Rough footprints from the pros: a complete strength-and-flexibility gym works in 50–70 sq ft; 150–300 sq ft is comfortable for two zones; 300–500 sq ft holds all three.
 Even a 10 × 10 room works if you are deliberate about the layout.